edking21/AngularAssetManager-GitHub-Demo/README.md

 ## In Memory Data Store

-* During early development optionally calls the In Memory Data Store when the MongoDB Atlas RESTfull API is not available.
+* During early development optionally calls the In Memory Data Store when the MongoDB Atlas NOSQL database using a RESTFUL api is not available.
 * Changes between In Memory and REST with a single npm command.

 ```ts